Talisa Dean 11/11/22

 The Island Queen | Angel

-Boasting all the charms of a Victorian gin palace, the Island Queen is an eclectically designed spot just up from the canal – perfect for warming up by the fireside after a brisk walk.
+Boasting all the charms of a Victorian gin palace, the Island Queen is an eclectically designed spot a stone’s throw from Regent’s Canal – perfect for warming up by the fireside after a brisk walk.

 The Spaniard’s Inn | Hampstead